marcinowski/paranuara/README.md

  - run `mongod` server on port 27017
  - populate the database with data provided by you
  - run simple local server for data presentation on `localhost:8000` or `127.0.0.1:8000`

+Setup may take up to 5 minutes depending on your network connection and hardware.

 # Chapter 2 - Catch

 Application I've created is based on Django - Django Rest Framework - MongoDB setup.